colmap/glomap/README.md

 ## Acknowledgement
-We are highly inspired by COlMAP, PoseLib, Theia.
+We are highly inspired by COLMAP, PoseLib, Theia.

 ## Support
 Please, use GitHub Discussions at https://github.com/colmap/glomap/discussions for questions and the GitHub issue tracker at https://github.com/colmap/glomap for bug reports, feature requests/additions, etc.